Top 5 College Choice Tips: Find the Best College Fit for You

 College visits last only a day or two, but social media allows you to follow your top picks as long as you like.
 Go beyond the campus tours to see what else a school and its students have posted on Facebook.
 Follow up on campus life through Facebook, or get updates on events and deadlines on Twitter.
-At Saint Louis University, you can even like and Tweet with the school’s mascot, the Billiken!
-Check SLU out on Twitter, Instagram, Snapchat, Facebook, Pinterest or YouTube for an inside glimpse.
+Check SLU out on Twitter, Instagram, Snapchat, Facebook, YouTube and more for an inside glimpse at life on campus.

 4. Alumni Associations